 ASU is classified by the Carnegie Foundation as a doctoral university with highest research activity.
 The doctoral program in Counseling Psychology at ASU closely mirrors this function and adheres to the scientist-practitioner training model in preparing graduates for employment in academic and/or service delivery settings.
 Although faculty interests are diverse, there is a common emphasis on using empirical data as the basis for professional practice.
-In addition to the APA's Ethical Principles of Psychologists and Code of Conduct, the program faculty has endorsed the APA's Guidelines on Multicultural Education, Training, Research, Practice, and Organizational Change for Psychologists, Guidelines for Psychological Practice with Girls and Women, Guidelines for Psychological Practice with Transgender and Gender Nonconforming People, and the Guidelines for Psychological Practice with Lesbian, Gay, and Bisexual Clients.
+In addition to the APA's Ethical Principles of Psychologists and Code of Conduct, the program faculty has endorsed the APA's Guidelines on Multicultural Education, Training, Research, Practice, and Organizational Change for Psychologists, Guidelines for Psychological Practice with Transgender and Gender Nonconforming People, and the Guidelines for Psychological Practice with Lesbian, Gay, and Bisexual Clients.

 The Counseling Psychology program is committed to the scientist-practitioner training model.
 One manifestation of that commitment is the three complementary functions of the program's state-of-the-art Counselor Training Center, namely research, clinical training, and service delivery.
-Research foci include: acculturative stress, cultural socialization, immigrant wellbeing, microaggressions, racism and racial attitudes, psychotherapy process and outcome, retention in graduate education, and social and personal relationships.
+Research foci include: acculturative stress, cultural socialization, health disparities, microaggressions, racism and racial attitudes, psychotherapy process and outcome, and social and personal relationships.